 - Cosmic Motifs: Both Telemetry of a Fallen Angel and Astromythology (especially "Singularities" and "Stargazer") feature outer space as a narrative backdrop, representing a sense of loneliness, fear, and emptiness that their protagonists must confront in order to better themselves and save others.

 - Cover Version: Echoes and Artifacts includes covers of popular songs by T. Rex and Eurythmics.

 - Dark Is Not Evil: "Leave Me Alone" is an earlier Cruxshadows song about how the Gothic subculture largely represents this trope.
 (Emphasized in contrast to the Dark Is Evil quotes about the "violent and black" Gothic movement sampled in the Shaft 20/20 remix of the song.)
 The Cruxshadows themselves certainly count as an example of dark is not evil, as many of Rogue's lyrics are about persevering through hardships and the importance of being a good person.

 - Dark Reprise: "Winterborn" gets one of these with "A Stranger Moment" from Ethernaut, which uses the same progression as the former's main riff and verse.
 The formers' lyrics speak of a hero's Last Stand in a Darkest Hour, while the latter appears to be about the character's Apocalyptic Log or a Message in a Bottle to his loved ones.

-- Feather Motif: It's on some of the band's merchandise, which makes sense, since angels feature in a few of their songs, and variants of Winged Humanoid are a common sight on their album covers and promotional materials.
+- Feather Motif: It is on some of the band's merchandise, which makes sense since angels feature in a few of their songs, and variants of Winged Humanoid are a common sight on their album covers and promotional materials.